Ear infectionsOtitis media

 - The inner ear is filled with fluid.
 Here, hair-like structures stimulate nerves to change sound waves into electrochemical impulses that are carried to the brain, which senses these impulses as sounds.
 The inner ear also functions as the body's gyroscope, regulating balance.

 - The Eustachian tube runs from the middle ear to the passages behind the nose and the upper part of the throat.
-This tube helps equalize the air pressure in the middle ear to the outside air pressure.
+This tube drains fluid from the middle ear and helps equalize the air pressure in the middle ear to the outside air pressure.
 Problems here are primary factors in most cases of ear infection.

 The ear consists of external, middle, and inner structures.
 The eardrum and the three tiny bones conduct sound from the eardrum to the cochlea.

 An inflammation in the middle ear is known as "otitis media."
 AOM is a middle ear infection caused by bacteria in the middle ear fluid trapped by a Eustachian tube that is not working well.
 AOM may develop during or after a cold or the flu.
 With AOM:

 - Middle ear infections are extremely common in children younger than 3.
 But they are infrequent in adults.

 - In children, ear infections often recur, particularly if they first develop in early infancy.

 - AOM symptoms improve within 48 to 72 hours with or without antibiotic treatment in most children.
 There does not appear to be any risks of complications for at least the first 2 to 3 days.

 - Even after symptoms subside, fluid may persist in the middle ear for weeks to months after AOM onset.